How To Start A Blog: The Definitive Guide

 Seriously, listen up.

 You need to create an email list.
 Now.
 Like seriously now.
-Click this link and go do it.
+Click this link, start a trial for $1 & go do it.

 This will cost you if you don’t do it.

-I know, because I’m the idiot that didn’t his first time he tried to start a blog..
-For example:
+I know, because I’m the idiot who didn’t do this the first time he tried to start a blog.
+Look:

 - The first blog I ever set up, I neglected to set up an email capture for the first 9 months.
 0 subscribers for 9 months.
 Oops.
 BAD

 - The second blog I made, I didn’t have an incentive offer for my email and got ~200 subscribers in 6 months.
-SLIGHTLY LESS WORSE, BUT STILL TERRIBLE.
+SLIGHTLY LESS BAD, BUT STILL TERRIBLE.

 - The third blog I created, I finally learned my lesson, set my email list up from the get-go and got 1,000 subscribers in a month.
 GOOD!